Joe Walsh Warns ‘Watching Fox News Can Get You Killed’ After Host Questions Social Distancing

 Former Republican presidential candidate Joe Walsh took to Twitter to give Fox News viewers a dire warning after one of the network’s hosts discussed social distancing.

-The former congressman retweeted a clip of Fox News host Laura Ingraham discussing an unnamed doctor with whom she discussed the merits of social distancing to reduce the spread of COVID-19 during the pandemic.
+The former congressman retweeted a clip of Fox News host Laura Ingraham talking about an unnamed doctor with whom she reportedly discussed the merits of social distancing to reduce the spread of COVID-19 during the pandemic.

 “Have I mentioned before that watching Fox News can get you killed?”
 Walsh wrote.